Skip to content

 I found myself on a niche team within a huge legacy enterprise.
 It was in an office park in the suburbs, but I got a higher salary and significantly better benefits than I had at the startup.

-What I consider my “tech career” wasn't over.
-Over the next 21 years, I continued to grow and learn new tech skills, eventually becoming an executive leader in product management and then starting my own consulting practice in product strategy and coaching.
-In the years between, I developed digital products and helped modernize ways of working within teams for a variety of beloved consumer brands in media, e-commerce, and the arts.
+What I consider my “” wasn't over.
+Over the next 21 years, I continued to grow and learn new tech skills, eventually becoming an executive in product management and then starting my own consulting practice in product strategy and coaching.
+In the years between, I developed digital products and helped modernize ways of working within for a variety of beloved consumer brands in media, e-commerce, and the arts.

 If you were too young to be aware of all that happened when the first dot com bubble burst, you don't have to trust me about how bad it was.
 Plenty of other Gen X'ers got burned, and you can read all about it in this article on ideas.TED.comTheStreet, or The Internet History Podcast.